-Total sales of the ColecoVision in 1984 are uncertain, but were ultimately
+Total sales of the ColecoVision in 1984 are uncertain, but would

-And the company had sold more than 6 million ColecoVisions in just three
+than 6 million ColecoVisions in just three years.

-You can still today find brand new games in their seal. -impressive.
+You can still find brand new sealed Colecovision games today.
+Quite

-party games, they would only sell those games which they themselves had
+They would only sell those games that they themselves had produced and and

 It was expensive for Coleco Industries to do it that way.

 third party games for the ColecoVision system, and many companies had been

 One of them was a man named Mike Livesay, because he had initially been

 rejected by Coleco via Micro Fun.